waqaswahid1/hyper402/packages/hyper402-facilitator/README.md

 # @hyper402/facilitator

-x402 payment facilitator implementation for HyperEVM testnet, created as part of Hyper402 project for the HyperEVM Hackathon at Devconnect Buenos Aires (Nov'25)
+x402 payment facilitator implementation capable of targeting any EVM chain with an EIP-3009 token (defaults to HyperEVM testnet), created as part of Hyper402 project for the HyperEVM Hackathon at Devconnect Buenos Aires (Nov'25)

 ## installation